 The safety clearances on this range are tight and do not allow for the use of crossbows or broadhead points.
 Handmade bows, longbows, and other arrow launching devises may or may not be suitable for this range.
 Please see the range master if you have a non-conforming bow.
 They will be able to verify its safety.

 5. Maximum shooting distance is 70 meters, or 75 yards (20 meters for open shooting).
 There is a line designating this distance and no target is to cross that line at any time for any reason.

-Again, because safety distances are so tight, this is the maximum safe distance to shoot.
+Again, because safety distances are so tight, these are the maximum safe distances to shoot.